lsst-sqre/sqr-072/index.rst

   This is the opposite of the behavior represented by a traditional object, where the object should only be used via its public methods and the purpose of the object is to hide the complexity of its implementation and underlying data.

 - Classes that have an async teardown method that frees resources stored in the class should name that method ``aclose`` (not ``close``).
-  This makes the class compatible with `contextlib.aclosing <https://docs.python.org/3/library/contextlib.html#contextlib.aclosing>`__.
+  This makes the class compatible with :py:func:`contextlib.aclosing`.

 - Classes that represent background processing, rather than a resource container, should have ``start`` and ``stop`` methods to start and stop that processing rather than using ``aclose``.